MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/blog-analysis-services-cube-processing-fails-with-error.md

 -- look at config_value in the results for the current MB setting configured
 ```

-The ETL processes that typically run rarely benefit from the normal buffering of the SQL Server database engine’s buffer pool.
+The ETL processes that typically run rarely benefit from the normal buffering of the SQL Server database engine's buffer pool.
 Consider SQL Server Integration Services (SSIS) packages that import large sets of data from a transactional system into a data warehouse system.
-ETL operations often use BULK INSERT commands that don’t require much warm data in memory.
+ETL operations often use BULK INSERT commands that don't require much warm data in memory.

-Other ETL operations during the ETL phase of building a data warehouse benefit from SQL’s large buffer pool.
+Other ETL operations during the ETL phase of building a data warehouse benefit from SQL's large buffer pool.
 The read (SELECT) and UPDATE and JOIN parts of the ETL processing, such as Lookups and slowly changing dimension updates, use cached warm data in memory, if available.
-Lowering the SQL Server Database Engine’s memory might have a side effect on those parts of the ETL imports that usually go on just before cube processing.
+Lowering the SQL Server Database Engine's memory might have a side effect on those parts of the ETL imports that usually go on just before cube processing.

 Reading data from RAM is 1000-1million times faster than reading from your average spinning disk drive, so shrinking the SQL buffer pool means more disk reads.
 Unless you have high-end solid-state disks (SSDs) or a high-end SAN, you might wait a little more.